Chapel of the Cross (Chapel Hill, North Carolina): Information

-The Rev. Scott Balderson serves as deacon at the Chapel of the Cross.
+There are currently three full-time clergy at Chapel of the Cross.
 The main governing body of the Chapel of the Cross is the vestry, which is composed of twelve lay people elected from the congregation for three-year terms.
 Four vestry members are elected annually.
-For a list of the current vestry members, refer to the vestry website.

 Chapel of the Cross is active in the governance of the Episcopal Diocese of North Carolina, the national Episcopal Church, and the international Anglican Communion as a whole.

-For more information about the current state of the Chapel of the Cross, please refer to their publications page.